AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureFundamentals.md

 ---

+## Summary

+- The primary attack vector for cloud applications is the network, and Azure Firewall is a stateful firewall that can protect your network from attacks.
+- All traffic to the firewall is blocked by default and rules are configured to allow certain traffic to pass.
+- A route table is used to direct traffic into your firewall’s subnet.
+- DDoS Basic protection in Azure Firewall protects from common network attacks.
+- DDoS Standard protection is available for an extra charge and it will protect from additional attacks using Advanced Threat Protection.
+- Network Security Groups (NSGs) can be used to control which subnets and resources can talk to each other in a virtual network.
+- Service tags can be used to allow Azure services or the Internet by a NSG.
+- Azure Active Directory is a cloud-based identify service in Azure that authenticate and authorizes users.
+- Enterprise applications in Azure AD allow you to integrate third-parties with Azure AD so users can experience a single-sign-on experience.
+- Multi-factor authentication in Azure AD requires that users have both a password and an owned device in order to log in
+- Azure Security Center provides a single portal for monitoring and managing the security of Azure resources and on-premises resources.
+- Just in time VM access in Security Center makes it easy to control when and for how long management ports are open on VMs.
+- Azure Key Vault provides a secure way to store secrets, keys, and certificates.
+- Azure Information Protection helps you to categorize emails and documents and protect them from being accessed by unauthorized people.
+- Advanced Threat Protection makes it possible to protect on-premises domain controllers and servers from attacks.
+- Azure Policy allows you to define rules that are applied with Azure resources are created and managed.
+- Role-based access control makes it possible to give users and applications access to your Azure resources and to control what they can and can’t do.
+- Locks allow you to lock down properties that go through ARM from being changed on a resource or to prevent a resource from being deleted.
+- Azure Advisor provides a portal for analyzing and reporting on best-practices related to your Azure resources.
+- Azure Monitor can display charts with data metrics for your Azure resources.
+- Azure Monitor alerts can notify you based on conditions.
+They can also call a webhook, run a Function App, start a Logic App flow, and more.
+- Azure Service Health provides an overview of the health of Azure and your Azure resources that is scoped to only those regions where you have resources.
+- The Microsoft Privacy Statement is Micrsosoft’s promise to customers related to how it will protect personal data.
+- Trust Center is a portal where you can learn about Microsoft’s approach to security, privacy, and compliance.
+- The Service Trust Portal provides access to compliance tools and information on compliance.
+- Compliance Manager is part of Service Trust Portal and makes it easy to manage compliance with industry standard regulations using assessments.
+- Azure Government is a private cloud for governments that is operated with distinct datacenters within the United States.
+All employees are screened and are US citizens.
+- Azure Government is aimed at ensuring compliancy with government standards.
+- DoD datacenters within Azure Government provide stricter control to comply with DoD standards.
+- Azure Germany is a private cloud operated out of Germany that is designed to comply with strict EU guidelines.
+- Individual data in Azure Germany is controlled and accessible only by a data trustee.
+Microsoft has no access to any system that touches customer data.

+---

 ## Module 10

+There are a couple of ways to purchase Azure products and services.
+You can purchase products and services directly from Microsoft, or you can purchase through a Microsoft Cloud Solution Partner (CSP).

+### The factors affecting costs

+The primary factors that impact costs are the resource type, how you purchase the resource, the Azure regions you’re using, and the billing zone your resources are in.

 ### Usage Meters

+Azure services are billed according to meters associated with a resource.
+These meters track how much a specific metric has been used by the resource.
+For example, there is no charge specifically for an Azure virtual network, and you aren’t charged for any network traffic within a virtual network, but you are charged per gigabyte for traffic into and out of the virtual network from peered virtual networks.

 When you provision an Azure resource, Azure creates one or more meter instances for that resource.
 The meters track the resources' usage, and generate a usage record that is used to calculate your bill.